wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - `PowerAuthSDK.addBiometryFactor(Context, FragmentActivity, String, String, String, IAddBiometryFactorListener)`
   - `PowerAuthSDK.authenticateUsingBiometry(Context, Fragment, String, String, IBiometricAuthenticationCallback)`
   - `PowerAuthSDK.authenticateUsingBiometry(Context, FragmentActivity, String, String, IBiometricAuthenticationCallback)`
+  - All above methods must be called from UI thread, otherwise `IllegalStateException` is thrown.
 - The `BiometricDialogResources` class containing resource IDs for the biometric authentication has been heavily reduced.
 Please review the actual usage of the resources carefuly.
   - The `BiometricDialogResources.Strings` section has been reduced.
 The old section constructor is now deprecated and you can review what strings are still in use.
   - The `BiometricDialogResources.Drawables` section has been reduced.
 The old section constructor is now deprecated and you can review what images are still in use.